-Stainless steel is 100 percent recyclable, easy to sterilize, and used in many applications.
+Stainless steel is 100% recyclable, easy to sterilize, and used in many applications.
 In fact, ordinary citizens interact with products made of stainless steel on a daily basis.
-Whether we're in the kitchen, on the road, at the doctor's office, or in our buildings, stainless steel is there too.
-Today, I'll be covering some of the common traits, products, and applications of this versatile metal.
-Hit save when you are done.
+Whether in the kitchen, on the road, at the doctor's office, or in a building, stainless steel is everywhere.

 Unlike ordinary steel, stainless steel isn't prone to corrosion, rusting, or staining with exposure to water.
 But this isn't to say it's completely stain-proof.
 In areas with low oxygen, high salinity, or poor air circulation, stainless steel is vulnerable to staining.

-Most often, stainless steel is used for applications requiring the unique properties of steel along with resistance to corrosion.
-You'll find this alloy milled into coils, sheets, plates, bars, wire, and tubing.
-It is most often made into:
+Most often, stainless steel is used for applications requiring steel's unique properties and corrosion resistance.
+You will find this alloy milled into coils, sheets, plates, bars, wire, and tubing.
+Here are some examples of common stainless steel uses:

 - Culinary uses

 Stainless steel in the 300 series is resistant to weaker bases like ammonium hydroxide - even in high concentrations and at high temperatures.
 However, these same steels, when exposed to stronger bases like sodium hydroxide, are vulnerable to etching and cracking.
 While stainless steel is often unaffected in damp or acidic environments, other metals in those environments often experience galvanic corrosion.

 WHAT TYPE OF STAINLESS STEEL DOES MEAD METALS STOCK?